statius/RunningCouplings/README.md

 # RunningCouplings

-Wolfram Language package calculating the couplings and mixings (including uncertainty) of the Standard Model and Minimal Supersymmetric Standard model as functions of the renormalization scale.
+Wolfram Language package calculating the couplings and mixings (including uncertainty) of the standard model (SM) and minimal supersymmetric standard model (MSSM) as functions of the renormalization scale

 *RunningCouplings* uses [*SMDR*](https://www.niu.edu/spmartin/SMDR/) (Standard Model in Dimensional Reduction) to extract the Standard Model masses and couplings.